Snowflake-Labs/sfquickstarts/site/sfguides/src/visual_analytics_powered_by_snowflake_and_tableau/visual_analytics_powered_by_snowflake_and_tableau.md

 $$;

--- Section 5: Step 2 - Creating the SQL for our View
+--  Step 2 - Creating the SQL for our View
 SELECT
     fd.date_valid_std AS date,
     fd.city_name,